Teaching

 In my teaching and mentoring, I inspire students to consider how technological innovations and infrastructures have impacted cultures of reading and writing, exploring questions at the intersection of science, technology, and literature.

-I have taught graduate-level courses in digital humanities and rhetorical corpus analysis, and undergraduate courses that span science fiction studies, literary criticism and theory, contemporary short fiction, classical reception studies, and the history of humanities computing.
-In the future, I would be excited to teach or direct readings in areas such as cultural analytics, literature and science, computers and literary criticism, narratives of AI, and critical game studies.
+I have taught graduate-level courses in digital humanities, literary research methods, and rhetorical corpus analysis, and undergraduate courses that span science fiction studies, literary criticism and theory, utopian literature, classical reception studies, and the history of humanities computing.
+In the future, I would be excited to teach or direct readings in areas such as game studies, literature and science, computation and literary criticism, and narratives of AI.

 space